Heyyassinesedjari/Prosper_loan_prediction_simple_web_app/README.md

 #### Register Page
-Only the administrator can access this page, to register new users, the administrator fills in the following information about the new user to add: his name, his email, the type of account (Administrator or simple user) and his password.
-Finally if the email is valid and has not already been used and if the password exceeds 6 characters then by pressing "Create Account", the new user and immediately added to the SQL database.
+Only the administrator can access this page, to register new users, the administrator fills in the following information about the new user to add: his name, his email, the type of is account (Administrator or simple user) and his password.
+Finally if the email is valid and he has not already been cretaed before and if the password exceeds 6 characters then by pressing "Create Account", the new user is immediately added to the SQL database.

 ![alt text](https://github.com/Heyyassinesedjari/Prosper_loan_prediction_simple_web_app/blob/main/Screenshots/1RegisterPage.png?raw=true)